Channel memberships eligibility, policies, & guidelines

 While you have a strike on your account, you may not have access to some features on YouTube.
 You can see what features are active in your account's Status & Features.

-- Two strikes: If you have two strikes within the same three-month period on your YouTube account, in addition to other features you may lose, sponsorships will also be paused until your channel drops back to having no more than one strike.
+- Two strikes: If you have two strikes within the same three-month period on your YouTube account, in addition to other features you may lose, channel memberships will also be paused until your channel drops back to having no more than one strike.

 - Three strikes: If your account receives three Community Guidelines strikes within a three-month period, your account will be terminated.